Limits and consistency of non-local and graph approximations to the Eikonal equation: Well-posedness and regularity results

 \subsection{Problem~\eqref{cauchy}}

-Since we will work with viscosity solutions, we refer to \cite{barles11,cil92, cl83,cl86,i86} for a good introduction.
-In order to give the definition of viscosity solution for problem \eqref{cauchy}, we first recall the definition of upper and lower semi-continuous envelope for a locally bounded function $f:\Omega_T \to \R$, respectively given by
+Since we will work with viscosity solutions, we refer to \cite{barles11,cil92,cl86,i86} for a good introduction. \tcb{The notion of viscosity solutions was introduced by Crandall and Lions \cite{cl83} as a notion of weak solutions for a class of partial differential equations of Hamilton-Jacobi type.
+In this theory, the derivatives of the unknown are replaced by the derivative of some test functions (see definition below).} In order to give the definition of viscosity solution for problem \eqref{cauchy}, we first recall the definition of upper and lower semi-continuous envelope for a locally bounded function $f:\Omega_T \to \R$, respectively given by

 \begin{defn}[Viscosity solution for \eqref{cauchy}] An upper semi-continuous function (usc) function $f:\Omega_T \to \R$ is a viscosity sub-solution of \eqref{cauchy} in $(\Omega \setminus \Gamma) \times ]0,T[$ if for any $\varphi \in C^1((\Omega \setminus \Gamma ) \times ]0,T[)$ such that $f-\varphi$ reaches a local maximum point at $(x_0,t_0) \in (\Omega \setminus \Gamma) \times ]0,T[$, one has